-- The modules, which may be configured here are listed in the hardware catalog. - For the deployment of the VIPA PROFINET IO devices you have to include the modules into the hardware catalog by means of the VIPA GSDML file. - After the installation of the GSDML file the VIPA PROFINET IO devices may be found in the hardware catalog at 'PROFINET IO → Additional field devices → I/O → VIPA ... '
+- The modules, which may be configured here are listed in the hardware catalog. - For the deployment of the System SLIO PROFINET IO devices you have to include the modules into the hardware catalog by means of the product specific GSDML file.
+After the installation of the GSDML file the System SLIO PROFINET IO devices may be found in the hardware catalog at PROFINET IO Additional field devices 1/0 - be found in the hardware catalog at 'PROFINET IO → Additional field devices → I/O → VIPA ... '

-Configure IO devices

-Now the project engineering of the PROFINET IO controller is finished.
+Configure IO devices Now the project engineering of the PROFINET IO controller is finished.
 Please link up now your IO devices with periphery to your IO controller.

 - 1. For the project engineering of PROFINET IO device you search the concerning PROFINET IO device in the hardware catalog at PROFINET-IO and drag&drop it in the subnet of your IO controller. - 2.
 Assign a name to the IO device.
 The configured name must match the name of the device.
 Information about setting the device name can be found in the manual of the IO device. - 3.
 Enter a valid IP address.
 The IP address is normally assigned automatically by the hardware configurator.
 If this is not desired, you can assign the IP address manually. - 4.
 Link up the modules of your IO device in the plugged sequence and add the addresses that should be used by the modules. - 5.
-If needed, parametrize the modules. - 6. ▶ Save, compile and transfer your project. ♦ Chap.
-4.10 'Project transfer' page 91
+If needed, parametrize the modules. - 6.
+Save, compile and transfer your project. & Chap.
+4.10 'Project transfer' page 99